codingLRG/Weekends-in-Wyvernia/WorldVault/! Session Prep Notes/Session 11 - Sylvy's Confrontation.md

 	- [ ] Demonstrate the [[Pipe of Smoke Monsters]]
 	- [ ] Give a hint about a trader that so happens to be the [[Bard Character]]
 # In Session Notes
+10 gallon of Skorveg for 70 GP
+Compass - +1 to Survival with direction
+Skull Zaju
+Anta has the skull
+Anta's wand of secrets revealed the trap door
+Casper and Mirnes recognized that a red dragon hoard